pts/minilibc686/README.md

   executables.
 By default, these executables link against minilibc686, but with the usual `-nostdlib` flag, you can add your own libc.
-It can use GCC and Clang compilers installed onto the system, and it runs the compiler and the linker with many size-optimization flags, and it can most unnecessary stuff from the final executable (use the `-s` flag).
+It can use GCC and Clang compilers installed onto the system, and it runs the compiler and the linker with many size-optimization flags, and it removes most unnecessary stuff from the final executable.
 In addition to these compilers, it can use the bundled TinyCC compiler (tools/pts-tcc) (use the `--tcc` flag).